History of San Diego: Spanish exploration and colonial period

 The first European to visit the region was Juan Rodríguez Cabrillo in 1542.
 His landing is re-enacted every year at the Cabrillo Festival sponsored by Cabrillo National Monument, but it did not lead to settlement.

 The bay and the area of present-day San Diego were given their current name sixty years later by Sebastián Vizcaíno when he was mapping the coastline of Alta California for Spain in 1602.
 Vizcaino was a merchant who hoped to establish prosperous colonies.
-After holding the first Catholic service conducted on California soil on the feast day of San Diego de Alcala, (also the patron saint of his flagship), he renamed the bay.
+After holding the first Catholic mass conducted on California soil on the feast day of San Diego de Alcala, (also the patron saint of his flagship), he renamed the bay.
 He left after 10 days and was enthusiastic about its safe harbor, friendly natives, and promising potential as a successful colony.
 Despite his enthusiasm, the Spanish were unconvinced; it would be another 167 years before colonization began.

 The Ship!
 The Ship!
 California is saved!
 Serra rejoices at the sight of the San Antonio entering San Diego Bay on March 19, 1770, with desperately needed food and supplies.

 In 1769, Gaspar de Portolà and his expedition founded the Presidio of San Diego (military post) above the village of Cosoy, and on July 16, Franciscan friars Junípero Serra, Juan Viscaino and Fernando Parron raised and 'blessed a cross', establishing the first mission in upper Las Californias, Mission San Diego de Alcala.
 Colonists began arriving in 1774.
 In the following year the Kumeyaay indigenous people rebelled against the Spanish, which resulted in the deaths of a priest and two others, and burned the mission.
 Serra organized the rebuilding, and a fire-proof adobe and tile-roofed structure was completed in 1780.
-By 1797 the mission had become the largest in California, with a population of more than 1,400 presumably converted Native American "Mission Indians" relocated to and associated with it.
+By 1797 the mission had become the largest in California, with a population of more than 1,400 converted Native American "Mission Indians" relocated to and associated with it.
 The tile-roofed adobe structure was destroyed by an 1803 earthquake but replaced by a third church in 1813.

 In 1804, the Province of Las Californias split between the provinces of Alta California and Baja California, with San Diego being governed by Alta California from the regional capital in Monterey.